kevinpschaaf/enyo-wiki/Documenting-Code.md

 # Documenting Code

-## How to document code in Enyo
+## What to document

 The [Enyo API Viewer](http://enyojs.com/api) enables a live view of documentation drawn from the source code of Enyo core and its related libraries.

-To enable the viewer to show documentation, a certain format must be followed.

-## What is documented

 The API Viewer looks at all publicly visible kinds, functions, and properties, and displays them along with their documentation comments.

-In addition, the ancestry of kinds is also shown, including inherited methods and properties.
+In addition, the ancestry of kinds is shown, including inherited methods and properties.

 When contributing a new kind, be sure to include a summary of the kind, along with documentation for all events, published properties, and public methods.

+Also, to ensure that the viewer will be able to display your documentation, please follow the formatting guidelines outlined below.

 ## Markdown